zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 > Always seek to expand our community.
 Invite people to help us.

 A person comes to the edge of the hole you're digging and says: "What the heck are you doing over there?"
 You explain a few things, the person nods agreeably, wishes you good luck, and continues on their merry ways.
-It was an amicable interraction, what could be better?
+It was an amicable interraction, but could it be better?

-Instead of walking away, they can help the hole grow larger, by picking a site on the edge of it and starting to dig their own patch.
-On occasion, some by-passers will realize how awesome your hole digging idea is and join you out of their own initiative, but you can greatly improve the chances by gifting the curious passer-by a shovel and actively asking them to join you.
+Instead of walking away, the person can instead help the hole grow larger, by picking a site on the edge of it and starting to dig their own patch.
+On occasion, some passerby will realize how awesome your hole digging idea is and join you out of their own initiative, but you can greatly improve the chances of people joining by gifting the curious passerby a shovel and actively asking them to join you.
 Some won't be able to, but it's a lot easier to start digging if you already have a shovel in hand.

 If someone on the help channel is asking a question, it's possible your project's learning resources could be improved.
 And best of all, now that you answered the question, that person is most qualified to improve the learning resources in this situation: they both now know the answer and still remember their thinking processes that led to them asking their question.

-This works especially well with issues you could fix in less than a minute.
-It's easy to explain to the person—even to a fresh newcomer—what needs to be done to fix the issue and it gives them experience with working on your project, as well as confidence to try their hand at harder issues in the future.

 <img class="img-thumbnail img-responsive center-block"
     src="/assets/pics/hug-pics/gift-a-shovel.png" alt="">

+This works especially well with issues you could fix in less than a minute.
+It's easy to explain to the person—even to a fresh newcomer—what needs to be done to fix the problem and it gives them experience with working on your project, as well as confidence to try their hand at harder issues in the future.

 So invite people to join in.
 Given them appropriate commit bits and guidance on how to get involved.
 Even people who think your project sucks could be asked to give a helping hand making it better.
 They just might.